Friends of Duncan Library's Giving Dashboard

 • On the Supporters Center: Added a redirect for people who went to the Supporters Center to run a report.

-I learned to distill a nonprofit's technology needs into the most effective and cost-efficient solution.
-For FoDL, I created a dashboard to support member and donor relationships, and to track finances.
+In designing this dashboard, I learned to distill a nonprofit's technology needs into the most effective and cost-effective solution.
+For FoDL, I created a tool to support member and donor relationships, and to track finances.

 Headshot of a woman